 Dr Eyal Geva

-Insolvency and Banking Department
+Insolvency and Banking Department:

-Real Estate Department
+Real Estate Department:

-Within this framework, the firm represents institutional investors and leading real estate companies in acquisition and sale transactions of income-producing assets, entrepreneurial companies in residential, commercial and employment projects, exclusive acquisition groups and parties to National Outline Plan 38 projects in Tel Aviv and its vicinity, and land owners in diverse transactions.
-Various professional ratings rank the Firm as a leading and prominent real estate law firm.
+Within this framework, the Firm represents institutional investors and leading real estate companies in acquisition and sale transactions of income-producing assets, entrepreneurial companies in residential, commercial, and employment projects, exclusive acquisition groups, and parties to TAMA 38 projects in Tel Aviv and its vicinity, and landowners in diverse transactions.
+Various professional ratings rank the Firm as a leading real estate law firm.

-Capital Market, Corporate and Securities Department
+Capital Market, Corporate and Securities Department:

 CofaceBdi Combined risk index summary for October 2017 Deterioration in the Combined risk index of Israel’s economy * About 13.25% of the companies were rated in high and dangerous risk levels * Heading the weak and dangerous branches: Coffee shops and Transport services * Heading the strongest and secure branches: Pharmaceutical and cosmetics industry and […]